rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 0. <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/create?step=1">
    On the AWS Console, select Services, select Lambda, click Get Started Now</a>

 0. Click the <strong>All languages</strong> drop-down.
+The default is Node.JS 4.3.

+   But also available are Java 8, Node.JS 0.10, Node.JS 4.3, Python 2.7.

+   COOL: With Lambda developers don't need to provision servers and install and update JVM run-time software.
-   Inside the Lambda "server" are Node JS, Python, and JVM run-times that run "lambda programs".
+   Servers accepting Lambda requests are Node JS, Python, and JVM run-times that run Lambda functions.

-   The specific version is listed: Node.JS 0.10, Node.JS 4.3, Python 2.7.

-0. If you want to run Java, click Skip.
-QUESTION: Where's Java blueprints?

-   Alternately, to use, for example, blueprint "s3-get-object", type "s3" in the Filter field to select a <strong>blueprint</strong> (sample configurations of event sources and Lambda functions).
+0. If you want to use, for example, blueprint "s3-get-object", type "s3" in the Filter field to select a <strong>blueprint</strong> (sample configurations of event sources and Lambda functions).

+   Alternately, to provide your own script, scroll down to click <strong>Skip</strong>.

    <a name="EventSources"></a>